 - Disco Theme –We have never seen so much gold fabric!
 For this party, grab yourself a comedy disco wig, some gold pants or maybe a ridiculous 70’s style shirt!

 JJ Malibu tick all the boxes for ‘gay’ party attire and we stocked up before going on our first cruise (as you can tell in all these photos!).
 They have whole sections on their website for white parties, military themed parties, circuit parties etc.

-In 2019 the additional themes were ‘Under the Sea’ – think slutty sailors; ‘Champions’ – think sports; and ‘Playpen’ – cartoon characters and so on.
+In previous years the additional themes were ‘Under the Sea’ – think cheeky sailors; ‘Champions’ – think sports; Jungle and ‘Playground’ – cartoon characters and so on.

 There is so much more to consider!
 Outfits, cruise cards to keep in touch with all your new friends, white boards.
 And we especially wish we had taken earplugs!
 The music was LOUD!

 For the full list check out our list ‘What to pack for a gay cruise’.

 Is an Atlantis Gay Cruise all about the parties?

 We fully understand that parties are not for everyone, and so if you don’t want to go to them, simply don’t.
 You are probably on one of the largest and most luxurious cruise ships in the world and there is so much else to enjoy.

 You have the shows to watch, whether this be theatre based shows like Mamma Mia, or the incredible acrobatic Airotic show.
 The food is great and each night you can enjoy a 3 course or more fine dining experience.
 There are usually sports courts, climbing walls, surf riders, and more bars and cafes than you attend.

 There is something for everyone so if you don’t like to party, do not worry, you will still have the best time in the friendliest environment.